Many people suffer from back pain when bending forward without knowing why.

 As you can see, the degenerative changes they found in your back are also often present in people without back pain.

-This raises the question if these MRI findings have any value.
+This contradiction raises the question if these MRI findings have any value.

 The answer is no, or at least not directly.
-But before I’ll teach you the real problem with the solution I’ll explain to you first what these degenerative changes mean and what their impact is.
+But before I teach you the real problem with the solution, I’ll explain to you first what these degenerative changes mean and what their impact is.

-- Disc Degeneration: Is a natural aging process where your disc holds les water reducing its flexibility.
+- Disc Degeneration: Is a natural aging process where your disc holds less water, reducing its flexibility.

-- Disc signal loss: Is basically the same as disc degeneration.
+- Disc signal loss: Is the same as disc degeneration.

 - Disc height loss: Because of less water in the disc it losses his volume.